 So when Good Bubble asked us if we’d be willing to try their bath products I said “Why of course” after all, bath time couldn’t get any worse, it might actually ease some of the disorder!

 The press release for Good Bubble tells me it’s…

+“colourful collection of natural toiletries for babies and children…packed with nurturing superfruit extracts.
 Featuring loveable characters from far away lands, Dexter Dragon Fruit and Clara Cloudberry are sure to put the fun back into bath time.
 Excellent bubble beard making skills aside, their fruity allergen-free fragrances smell scrummy.
 Made with only the good stuff (I like what they did there, Good stuff – Good Bubble) each product contains at least 98 per cent naturally derived ingredients to clean skin and hair without stripping natural moisture from young and sensitive skin.”

 This last bit bodes well for us as, despite being strong, feel no pain children, both have delicate, petal like skin and we can’t use anything too harsh on them or they get all rough like lizards.
 This sounded like the sort of product we’d look at for them.